ariefrahaman67/PDF_text_accessibility_tester/README.md

 ---

+## 🔒 Privacy & Security

+- **All processing is done locally** in your browser.
+- **No file is sent to any server**.
+- **No data is stored** except for temporary in-memory use during the browser session.

+---

+## 🏆 What makes it special?

+- **No backend or server needed:** Everything runs in your browser.
+Perfect for privacy-conscious workflows or environments where installation of new software is not possible.
+- **No dependencies beyond your browser:** Works on Windows, Mac, Linux, ChromeOS — anywhere with a modern browser.

+---

 ## ✨ Limitations

 - Does not check for full WCAG/PDF-UA accessibility, only for selectable/readable text and image content percentage.